tokenringbay/cicd-pipeline-train-schedule-jenkins/README.md

 ===========================

-set on a master # of executors 0 changed on a worker node: "only build jobs with label expressions" to "use this node as much as possible"ad
+set on a master # of executors 0 changed on a worker node: "only build jobs with label expressions" to "use this node as much as possible" Worked.
+Now trying to see if push wil work